Differentiating Student Feedbacks for Knowledge Tracing: Experiments

+$\bullet$ \textbf{QUES}: A framework baseline that adds question information as input embedding in DKT and SAKT to make fair comparison.

-$\bullet$ \textbf{IPW}: The inverse propensity weighting (IPW) \cite{Paul1987} framework assigns each loss term an inverse propensity score to eliminate a specified data bias in real environments, which is widely-used in multiple fields to tackle data imbalance issue.
+$\bullet$ \textbf{IPW}: The inverse propensity weighting (IPW)~\cite{ipw} framework assigns each loss term an inverse propensity score to eliminate a specified data bias in real environments.
+IPW is widely used in multiple fields to tackle data imbalance issues.
 In the experiments, we set 10 discrimination levels according to discrimination scores and use their corresponding frequencies as the propensity scores.

-$\bullet$ \textbf{DIFF}: Difficulty is a key factor in the response discrimination.
-We integrate this information by introducing the question difficulty input scheme proposed in the study~\cite{Shen2022} to each backbones, thus forming a difficulty based framework.
-Likewise, the difficulty level is set to 100.\\
+$\bullet$ \textbf{DIFF}: A framework baseline introducing the question difficulty input scheme proposed in the study~\cite{dimkt} to each backbone, thus forming a difficulty-based framework.
+Likewise, the number of difficulty levels is set to 100.